-"Initial transition into MLTC from fee-for-service.
-Each enrollee who is receiving community-based long-term services and supports that qualifies for MLTC must continue to receive services under the enrollee's pre-existing service plan for at least 60 days after enrollment, or until a care assessment has been completed.
+"Initial transition into MLTC or MMMC from fee-for-service.
+Each enrollee who is receiving community-based long-term services and supports [LTSS] must continue to receive services under the enrollee's pre-existing service plan for at least 90 days after enrollment or until a care assessment has been completed.
 Any reduction, suspension, denial or termination of previously authorized services shall trigger the required notice under 42 CFR § 438.404 and applicable appeal rights."

 The Federal Medicaid statute requires that all managed care plans make services available to the same extent they are available to recipients of fee-for- service Medicaid.
-42 U.S.C. § 1396b(m)(1)(A)(i); 42 C.F.R. §§ 438.210(a)(2) and (a) (4)(i).
+42 U.S.C. § 1396b(m)(1)(A)(i); 42 C.F.R. §§ 438.210(a)(2) and (a) (5)(i).
 The NYS DOH Model Contract for MLTC Plans states: “Managed care organizations may not define covered services more restrictively than the Medicaid Program."
 This is language is required by 42 C.F.R. §§ 438.210 (a) (5)(i).
 Therefore all of the standards that apply for assessing personal care and CDPAP services through the local DSS/HRA also apply to the plans.
 Click on these links to see the applicable rules for

 All decisions by the plan as to which services to authorize and how much can be appealed.
 See Appeals & Greivances in Managed Long Term Care.

 Both federal regulations at 42 CFR 438.210 (amended in 2016 effective in NYS May 1, 2018) and the NYS DOH Model Contract for MLTC Plans (Appendix K - section 3.
 "Service Authorizations) dictate the deadlines for the plan to give you a decision when you request new services or an increase in existing services, such as home care.

 A Prior Authorization is a request by the Enrollee or provider on Enrollee’s behalf for a new service (whether for a new authorization period or within an existing authorization period) or a request to change a service as determined in the plan of care for a new authorization period.